resilar/sqleet/README.md

 string.
 This is useful in programs that use sqleet as a library and want to handle key derivation by themselves.
-Additionally, the raw key string can also be followed by a 16-byte (or 32-hexdigit) salt which is stored in the beginning of the database file (otherwise a random salt is generated).
+Additionally, the raw key string can also be followed by a 16-byte (or 32-hexdigit) salt which is stored in the beginning of the database file (otherwise a random salt is generated). **Warning:** In any way erroneous raw key (e.g., unsupported length or invalid hex-encoding) results in the key being handled as a normal key including the `raw:` prefix.
+Moreover, specifying a salt makes sense only when creating a new database or re-encrypting an existing database, because otherwise the specified salt is overridden by the salt stored in the database file.

 Android support